wilson0x4d/X4DESO/X4D_Chat/README.md

 ## Planned

+* Options to specify/override the Chat Tab for each message type
-* Localization for 'Efficient Text'
+* Localization support for 'Efficient Text Format'

 ## Installation